BPI is registered as an Oregon Benefit Company as of March 29, 2018.

 BPI Impact on Greenhouse Gas Emissions

 Although we have a small footprint and offset all of our emissions, we are passionate about minimizing our business impact on the environment.
 We calculated our emissions due to electricity usage, water usage, electric vehicle charging and business travel.
-In 2017, we generated 5 metric tons of greenhouse gas emissions for scope 2, and 10 metric tons of greenhouse gas emissions for scope 3.
-We have a goal for 2018 to reduce the amount of emissions by 5% for both scope 2 and scope 3.
+In 2018, we generated 4.3 metric tons of greenhouse gas emissions for scope 2 (a decrease from 5 tons from last year), and 15.5 metric tons of greenhouse gas emissions for scope 3 (an increase from 10 tons last year).
+We have a goal for 2019 to reduce the amount of emissions by 5% for scope 2 and reduce the amount of emissions by 10% for scope 3.

 Volunteer and Pro-Bono Work

 Starting in 2017, BPI committed to donate at least 5% of our consulting service and expertise time (pro bono) to nonprofit organizations.
-We achieved that goal by donating 144 hours to nonprofits (7.2%)
+In 2018, we achieved that goal by donating 128 hours to nonprofits (6.4% of 2000 typical working hours)

 - The volunteer hours consisted of our work through LeanPortland.com, another Oregon Benefit company.
 Specifically, BPI supported the following nonprofit organizations: